jamcole/myssh/README.md

 ## Warnings

-myssh will sell your first-born for a frapuccino and will kick your dog, you have been warned!
+myssh will trade your first-born for a frapuccino and will kick your dog, you have been warned!